Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

             job1Started.complete(Unit)
             try {
                 // Suspends indefinitely
-                // Without cancellation, this call would never return delay(Duration.INFINITE)
+                // This call will never return unless the coroutine is canceled awaitCancellation()
             } catch (e: CancellationException) {
                 println("The coroutine was canceled: $e")